dentarg/auth0-blog/_posts/2015-08-05-creating-your-first-aurelia-app-from-authentication-to-calling-an-api.markdown

   };
 }
 ```

 The `signup()` method uses `aurelia-auth` to send a POST request to the API, which either creates a new user or returns an error if there was a problem.
+During the process of creating a new user, if successful, both `id_token` and `access_token` are returned.
+The `aurelia-auth` plugin automatically stores the `id_token` in localStorage, while we manually store the `access_token` returned.

+**Note:** The `aurelia-auth` plugin automatically stores just one token, thus the reason why we are storing the `access_token` manually.

 ### Login